-Bihar elections: Voting begins for phase 1 polling across 71 seats
+Bihar: Phase 1 voting begins, PM reminds voters of precautions, Rahul Gandhi seeks votes for justice

 The polling hours have been extended too.
 This time, voting will start from 7 am and continue till 6 pm.
 However, the revised timings will not be applicable to areas affected by Left Wing Extremism.

+The Mahagathbandhan addressed a press briefing in Patna where Rashtriya Janata Dal leader Tejashwi Yadav spoke on the Munger clashes.
+An 18-year-old man was killed and 27 were injured in a clash during the immersion of Durga idols late on Monday night in Munger town.
+The injured include 20 policemen.

+Yadav criticised the state government by asking as to who gave it permission to become General Dyer – the British army officer responsible for the 1919 Jalianwala Bagh massacre in Amritsar.
+The RJD leader also questioned the law and order situation in the state.

-Tejashwi Yadav is the chief ministerial candidate of the Grand Alliance in Bihar, which comprises the Congress, the Rashtriya Janata Dal and the Left.
+Yadav is the chief ministerial candidate of the Grand Alliance in Bihar, which comprises the Congress, the Rashtriya Janata Dal and the Left.
 The Rashtriya Janata Dal will contest the Assembly elections from 144 seats, the Congress 70 and the Left parties – Communist Party of India (Marxist-Leninist), Communist Party of India and Communist Party of India (Marxist) – will together contest from 29 seats.
 The alliance has promised to provide 10 lakh jobs and scrap the Centre’s new farm laws in its manifesto.

 The Janata Dal (United) and the Bharatiya Janata Party, meanwhile, had announced an almost 50:50 seat-sharing agreement earlier this month.
 Nitish Kumar, who is seeking a fourth term, is the chief ministerial candidate for the NDA.
 The saffron party promised free coronavirus vaccines and 19 lakh jobs.
 The party was heavily criticised for politicising the health crisis.